jensalindgren/todolist/README.md

 ## Testing

 - All the links are working and will take you to the correct page.
-- All the pictures are working and will take you to the correct page.
+- All the pictures are working.
-- All the buttons are working and will take you to the correct page.
+- All the buttons are working.

 ### Code validation